software-tools-books/js4ds/_en/vis.md

 which allows a module to define a default value so that `import 'something'` gets a function, a class, or whatever.
 This is really handy, but `require` doesn't work that way.

-Using Node on the command line, we can either add the `--experimental-modules` flag or rename our files with a `.mjs` extension, both of which are annoying.
+We can either add the `--experimental-modules` flag when using Node on the command line, or rename our files with a `.mjs` extension, both of which are annoying.
 Alternatively,